 Note: these data do not include Tribal TANF families (about 15,000 in number in FY 2011).
 This makes little difference nationally, but in States like Wyoming, New Mexico, and Arizona, their exclusion under TANF overstates the real decline from AFDC years.

-Source: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance, Division of Data Collection and Analysis; http://archive.acf.hhs.gov/programs/ofa/data-reports/caseload/caseload\current.htm.
+Source: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Family Assistance, available online at www.acf.hhs.gov/programs/ofa/programs/tanf/data-reports.